 On the fourth day of our Iceland road trip, we awoke in beautiful Kirkjubæjarklaustur still riding the high we got from Day 3.
 We couldn’t wait to go explore and photograph Fjaðrárgljúfur Canyon.
 After a quick breakfast of microwaved oatmeal (an upgrade from our usual granola bars), we backtracked a little to spend the morning there.

 I had fallen in love with this other-worldly place during my Iceland research and HAD to check out!
-But the real highlight of this part of our trip was Iceland’s Glacier Lagoon.
+But the real highlight of this part of our Ring Road trip was Iceland’s Glacier Lagoon.

 The road to the canyon is dirt and pretty bumpy, but totally driveable.
 Just make sure you don’t accidentally go down the F-road right before this beautiful destination (you need four-wheel drive to go on F-roads).